Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Methods

-\begin{restatable}{proposition}{PropIncreasedELBO} The use of the regularized denoiser $D^*_{\text{reg}}$ strictly increases the Evidence Lower Bound (ELBO) loss component compared to the vanilla denoiser $D^*_{\text{vanilla}}$.
+\begin{restatable}{proposition}{PropIncreasedELBO} $D^*_{\text{reg}}$ strictly degrades the Evidence Lower Bound (ELBO) compared to the vanilla denoiser $D^*_{\text{vanilla}}$.
 That is, the model's approximation of the data likelihood deteriorates. \end{restatable}

-See Appendix \ref{app:proofs} for the proofs.
-Note that the PIDM paper \citep{bastek_physics-informed_2025} also considered regularising based on a DDIM integration output, but their best results were obtained by regularising the $D_\theta(x_t, t)$ directly.
+\section{Related work}

-\section{Related Work}
+\citet{karras_elucidating_2022} split the diffusion model design space into the denoiser architecture, training dynamics, and sampling algorithms.
+Most of the related work in ``diffusion models for PDEs'' has focused on the last two spaces, which we detail here.
+An extended related work is available in \cref{app:extRelatedWork}.

-\paragraph{Diffusion Models Applied to PDEs } \citet{jacobsen_cocogen_2025} propose conditional PDE generation using a Controlnet-like conditioning structure \citep{zhang2023adding} and an inference-time adjustment where the final samples are optimized to have a small PDE residual. \citet{bastek_physics-informed_2025} present Physics-Informed Diffusion Models (PIDM), a framework to train DDPM-based diffusion models with a PDE residual as a regularizer term to minimize along the loss function.
-Several works utilize DPS-like guidance \citep{chung_diffusion_2023} for PDE data assimilation, targeting noisy measurements \citep{shysheya2024conditional}, constraint satisfaction \citep{huang2024diffusionpde}, or infinite-dimensional Banach spaces \citep{yao2025guided}.
+\paragraph{Diffusion models applied to PDEs } \citet{jacobsen_cocogen_2025} propose conditional PDE generation using a Controlnet-like conditioning structure \citep{zhang2023adding} and an inference-time adjustment where the final samples are optimized to have a small PDE residual. \citet{bastek_physics-informed_2025} present Physics-Informed Diffusion Models (PIDM), a framework to train DDPM-based diffusion models with a PDE regularizer term to minimize along the loss function.
+Several works utilize DPS-like guidance \citep{chung_diffusion_2023} for PDE data assimilation, targeting noisy measurements \citep{shysheya2024conditional}, constraint satisfaction \citep{huang2024diffusionpde}, or Banach space diffusion models \citep{yao2025guided}.
 Similarly, \citet{chenggradient} employ projection-based sampling \citep{zhu_plugnplayrestore_2023}.
 Unlike these, our method avoids approximate inference-time guidance.
 Furthermore, our parameterization is orthogonal to recent architecture-focused works on neural operators \citep{huwavelet, oommen2024integrating} or GNNs \citep{valencia2025learning}, as it remains compatible with any base architecture.